Qiskit/qiskit-ibm-runtime/README.md

 **Qiskit** is an open-source SDK for working with quantum computers at the level of extended quantum circuits, operators, and primitives.

 **Qiskit IBM Runtime** is a new environment offered by IBM Quantum that streamlines quantum computations and provides optimal implementations of the Qiskit primitives `sampler` and `estimator` for IBM Quantum hardware.
-It is designed to use additional classical compute resources to execute quantum circuits with more efficiency on quantum processors by including near-time computations such as such as error supression and error mitigation.
-Examples of error suppression include dynamical decoupling, noise-aware compilation, error mitigation including readout mitigation, zero noise extrapolation (ZNE) and probabilistic error cancellation (PEC).
+It is designed to use additional classical compute resources to execute quantum circuits with more efficiency on quantum processors, by including near-time computations such as error suppression and error mitigation.
+Examples of error suppression include dynamical decoupling, noise-aware compilation, error mitigation including readout mitigation, zero-noise extrapolation (ZNE), and probabilistic error cancellation (PEC).

 Using the runtime service, for example, a research team at IBM Quantum was able to achieve a 120x speedup in their lithium hydride simulation.
 For more information, see the